cultuurnet/apidocs/projects/uitpas/docs/pay-with-UiTPAS-points.md

-# Letting passholders pay with UiTPAS points
+# UiTPAS points as payment

 This guide illustrates how to let passholders pay with their UiTPAS points, for example in a ticketing application.